PRIVATE PILOT CERTIFICATION COURSE

 Course Price (35 flight hrs)

-Note - The course price includes texts and materials.
-FAA Written and Pilot Examiner fees are not included in the course price.
+Note - The course price includes course texts and materials ($295).
+The FAA Written Test ($175) and Pilot Examiner fees ($700) are not included in the course price.
 Airplane rental for the FAA Flight Test is also not included and is approximately $225.

 Course Completion Time

 3 to 4 months